larryhastings/correlate/README.md

 If you have a low confidence in the ordering of your datasets, choose `ranking_bonus`, which only provides a little nudge.

+Ranking can also speed up **correlate** quite a bit.
+If there are a lot of matches that end up with the same score, this can create a lot of work for the "match boiler" (see below), and that can get expensive quick.
+Even a gentle nudge from ranking information can help differentiate scores enough to result in a *dramatic* speedup.

 #### Minimum Score

 Once you've plugged in all your data, you should run the correlation,